leadustin/QIDI-up2date-english/Klipper-Update/update+upgrade.md

 ![MCU-Error](/../main/images/klipper_mcu_error.png)

 ## **Flashing the printhead - Introduction**
+> [!CAUTION]
+> It is important that you disconnect ALL USB devices from the mainboard before updating the print head.
+> These are devices such as a webcam or the WLAN dongle.
+> Failure to do so will result in problems during the update process.

 To flash the print head, we need to put it into "DFU mode".
 This requires physically pressing 2 buttons.
 This step will be explained in more detail later.